magpie-ea/magpie-v3-docs/docs/01_designing_experiments/03_interactive_experiments.md

 Before participants can interact with other participants in their chain, the browser needs to connect to the magpie server and wait for other participants.

-This routine is conveniently capsuled in the [`<ConnectInteractiveScreen>`](https://magpie-reference.netlify.app/#connectinteractivescreen) component, which by default displays the following
+This routine is conveniently encapsuled in the [`<ConnectInteractiveScreen>`](https://magpie-reference.netlify.app/#connectinteractivescreen) component, which by default displays the following text:
-text:

 > This screen sets up the socket connection for the interactive experiment and waits for other
 > participants to join so that the number of required participants to start an interactive experiment is met.